 Do I Need Firearms Training in Utah?

-Utah requires that training be attended in person and not through electronic means.
+Utah requires that concealed carry training classes are attended in-person and not through electronic means.
 General familiarity with the types of firearms to be concealed includes training in:

 - The safe loading, unloading, storage and carrying of the types of firearms to be concealed